 - develop skills to engage a range of stakeholders

 - receive training in cultural intelligence and lean start-up methodology

-- participate in networking events and field visits to innovative social ventures in Australia
+- participate in networking events and field visits to innovative social ventures in Southeast Asia

 - discuss the latest thinking and ideas in social impact with academic experts and industry leaders

 - foster connections with participants through peer mentoring exercises and alumni engagement

 The program is delivered in three phases:

 1. Pre-departure preparation

-Following a competitive application process from September – October, participants will be selected in November 2017.
+Following a competitive application process, participants will be selected in April 2019.
 Virtual meetings will be convened with program participants.
 These video meetings are designed to introduce participants to each other, provide learning materials and brief participants on program content.
 Participants will also receive support for travel arrangements, visa applications, and other immigration requirements.

 2. Intensive training in Southeast Asia

-Participants will travel to Melbourne and Sydney for a ten-day program from 10 to 19 March 2018, where they will take part in a range of workshops, site visits, master classes, peer learning sessions and networking events.
-Participants will cultivate their leadership capabilities and refine their business proposal using the skills developed through these activities, presenting their final version to members of the Australia-ASEAN Council Board in Sydney.
+Participants will travel to Ho Chi Minh City, Jakarta and Singapore for an eight-day program, where they will take part in a range of workshops, site visits, master classes, peer learning sessions and networking events.
+Participants will cultivate their leadership capabilities and refine their business proposal using the skills developed through these activities, presenting their final version to a high-level panel composed of senior Australian and Southeast Asian stakeholders.